Officials

 After hearing Labor's Kevin Rudd declare his support for "a big Australia" population of 40 million - and being shocked to discover that the Liberal and Greens parties also support rapid population growth - he decided it was time to get involved in politics and start a new centrist, mainstream political party that put sustainability at the heart of decision-making.

-Daniel completed a degree in civil engineering at Curtin University and graduated with honours and received the top student prize in construction technologies.
+Dan completed a degree in civil engineering at Curtin University and graduated with honours and received the top student prize in construction technologies.
 He then worked as a consultant in the land development industry and proceeded to work as a water resource engineer in both private and public organisations.
-Daniel has volunteered abroad delivering irrigation infrastructure to drought affected communities in Africa.
+Dan has volunteered abroad delivering irrigation infrastructure to drought affected communities in Africa.

 James lives in Queanbeyan and was born and raised in Cooma NSW.
 He has studied and followed politics in Australia at all levels as well as overseas during an extensive international career while living and working in a number of countries.
 He became interested in the Sustainable Australia Party while campaigning as an independent candidate for the federal seat of Eden-Monaro, as the policies and values align with his own.